Tag: Susan MacTavish Best

 Mayor rips craigslist over child prostitution:

 Finally, a politician has noticed the wretched hive of scum and villainy that craigslist has become.
-And if anybody knows anything about scum and villainy it’s the mayor of Atlanta, Shirley Franklin.
+And if anybody knows anything about scum and villainy, it’s the mayor of Atlanta, Shirley Franklin.
 (That was a dig against the city, not necessarily the mayor.)
-Anyway, she has come out against craigslist accusing them of being facilitators in child prostitution.
+Anyway, she has come out against craigslist accusing them of being facilitators of child prostitution.

 “Children are being marketed through craigslist,” Franklin said Tuesday during an update on the mayor’s “Dear John” campaign, a crackdown on the city’s child prostitution industry.